nlitsme/zipdump/README.md

 `zipdump` needs pyton3.

+Or you could extract a specific file from lots of zips using:

+    cat urllist | xargs zipdump -q --cat somefile.txt

 COMMANDLINE OPTIONS
 ===================

  * `--cat` FILENAME    will decrypt, decompress the specified filename to stdout
  * `--raw` FILENAME    will decrypt, but not decompress the specified filename to stdout
  * `--save` FILENAME   will save the decrypted, decompressed file to the output directory